Irisa in the Demonstration Garden, Uganda

 That is why building resilience to climate change is crucial and at the heart of our work across Africa, South Asia and Latin America.

 - Increase access to sustainable agricultural technology.
-The Hunger Project provides training and credit, mobilizing people to adopt sustainable agricultural technology and practices, and encouraging them to demand agricultural extension services from their government.
+Across the world we provide training and credit, mobilizing people to adopt sustainable agricultural technology and practices, and encouraging them to demand agricultural extension services from their government.

 - Raise awareness of and building capacity to adapt to climate change.
-In India and Peru, The Hunger Project and its partners hold workshops to build our partners’ capacity to exercise leadership, take steps to reduce their vulnerability and formulate strategies to mitigate climate change risks.
+In India and Peru, we hold workshops to build their capacity to exercise leadership, take steps to reduce their vulnerability and formulate strategies to mitigate climate change risks.
 At the regional and international level, we also advocate for the conservation of natural resources, the mitigation of the harmful effects of extractive industries, and the recovery and promotion of traditional knowledge and technology that is highly adaptable to changing climate conditions.

-- Facilitate reforestation and tree planting campaigns.
-Throughout our Program Countries, trained Hunger Project village partners establish tree nurseries, which can reforest their communities, control soil erosion, and become entrepreneurial village businesses, supplying families with fruit trees that not only capture carbon, but also provide nutrition and income.
+Facilitate reforestation and tree planting campaigns.
+Throughout our Program Countries, we established tree nurseries, which can reforest communities, control soil erosion, and become entrepreneurial village businesses that supply families with fruit trees that not only capture carbon, but also provide nutrition and income.

 Make change happen.
 Invest in people.